turtledb/cloudbees-api-client/README.md

 =========
 [CloudBees OAuth service](http://wiki.cloudbees.com/bin/view/RUN/OAuth) lets your app interact with CloudBees OAuth service.

+Create BeesClient using clientId and clientSecret BeesClient constructor given above create the client's instance using CloudBees account's apikey and secret.
+If you want to create BeesClient instance using OAuth app's clientId and secret use the code below:

+    //Create BeesClient using your OAuth app's clientId and clientSecret BeesClient bees = new BeesClient(clientId, clientSecret);

 This API's primary interface is `OauthClient`, and you can create one like this:

     OauthClient oac = client.getOauthClient();

 Generate access_token using API key and secret